webdriverio/workshop/chapter_02.md

 You can then interact with the browser using the [WebdriverIO API](https://webdriver.io/docs/api.html) as well as the [Puppeteer](https://pptr.dev/) framework.

-__Task:__ run WebdriverIO using the `devtools` automation protocol and pre-populate the local storage with items so that if you open the page it should have already have 3 ToDos stored.
+__Task:__ run WebdriverIO and make use of the [`getPuppeteer`](https://webdriver.io/docs/api/browser/getPuppeteer/) and pre-populate the local storage with items so that if you open the page it should have already have 3 ToDos stored.
 The local storage key for these items is `todos-vuejs` and should contain a list like:

 ```json
 [{